apeman/awesome_computer_science/README.md

 ## Things to avoid

+Visual Studio (you will never use it unless you are insane) HUMONGOUS

+Windows 10 (Bandwith hog)

 ## What's wrong with Software industry

-**Hiring** It's broken (will add links later) **Meetings** Stupid scrum standups
+**Hiring** It's broken (will add links later)

+**Meetings** Stupid scrum standups

 &#x200B;